woosubs/SBMate/README.md

 ## Overview
 ``SBMate`` evaluates the quality of annotations in SBML model entities, especially libsbml.Model, libsbml.Species, libsbml.Compartment, and libsbml.Reaction.
 Currently, it examines annotationos from five knowledge resources, CHEBI, GO, KEGG, SBO, and UNIPROT.

-SBMate calculates three metrics.
-Coverage checks how many entities of the above four types (model, reaction, species, and compartment) are actually annotated.
-Consistency computes how many of such annotated entities has proper annotation.
-For example, a reaction object should not have a GO cellular component term.
-Consistency identifies such instances and calculates a model-level consistency score.
-Finally, specificity is a measure of how `precise` such consistent annotations are.
+SBMate calculates three metrics:
+1. Coverage checks how many entities of the above four types (model, reaction, species, and compartment) are actually annotated.
+2. Consistency computes how many of such annotated entities has proper annotation.
+For example, a reaction object should not have a GO cellular component term (GO:0005575 or its children).
+Consistency identifies such instances and calculates the proprotion of consistent model entities.

-if a model entity is actually annotated,  consistency, and specificity.
+3. Finally, specificity is a measure of how 'precise' such consistent annotations are.
+This is obtained by utilizing the hierarchical structures of knowledge resource terms, such as the directed acyclic graphs of SBO and GO.

+More detailed discussions can be found in our manuscript (in preparation).

+## Example
-It is quite easy to use SBMate, as there is just one main method, sbmate.getMetrics().
+It is quite easy to use SBMate, as there is just one main main method, sbmate.getMetrics().

 <img src="https://github.com/woosubs/SBMate/blob/main/png/run_sbmate.png" width="800"/>